Expanding the Limits of Science & Technology

 Stevens is committed to developing new technologies through an academic-technology- transfer process.
 Students are able to apply their learning to real-life challenges through graduate research and undergraduate SKIL projects.
 Faculty seek to train the next generation of physicists to impact graphene technologies, remote sensing, communications, quantum optics, and many other areas of this extensive field.

 Join NSF CAREER Award-winner Dr. Stefan Strauf in the Nanophotonics Laboratory to investigate nanophotonics and nanoelectronics, or SPIE Excellence Award-winner Dr. Knut Stamnes in the Light and Life Laboratory to develop technology to understand climate change.
-Learn from professors like Dr. Rainer Martini, who founded a Stevens start-up Predator Vision, LLC, and Dr. Ting Yu, whose research into the quantum entanglement dynamics and decoherence has been reported in Science Magazine and extensively cited in other papers.
+Learn from professors like Dr. Rainer Martini, who founded a Stevens start-up Predator Vision, LLC, and Dr. Ting Yu, whose research into the quantum entanglement dynamics and decoherence has been reported in Science Magazine and extensively cited in other papers and Dr. Svetlana Malinovskaya, the recipient of the Alexander von Humboldt Award (2014), who works on ultrafast spectroscopy of atoms and molecules and quantum control methods in strong laser fields.

 Physics also offers an excellent return on college investment.
 According to a Georgetown University Study: "What's It Worth: the Economic Value of College Majors," physics majors receive some of the highest median salaries among those that study the physical sciences.